 - 1/3 cup (2oz/57g) chocolate, roughly chopped

-- First prepare the flax eggs by combining the ground flax with water.
-Allow to sit for 15 mins while preparing the rest of the batter.
+First, prepare the flax eggs by combining the ground flax with water.
+Allow sitting for 15 mins while preparing the rest of the batter.

-- Preheat your oven to 350oF (180oC) and line an 8x8 inch square pan with parchment paper.
+Preheat your oven to 350°F (180°C) and line an 8x8 inch square pan with parchment paper.

-- In a medium microwave safe blow melt the chopped chocolate.
+In a medium, microwave-safe bowl, melt the chopped chocolate.
 Once melted add in the almond butter and stir to combine.

-- Allow to cool completely to room temp before cutting into squares.
+Allow cooling completely to room temp before cutting into squares.